.

 • Isolate critical lab systems from general office networks.

-• Use firewalls to control traffic and enforce strict access permissions.
+• Use firewalls to manage network traffic and enforce strict access controls.

 Endpoint Security Solutions

-Protecting lab devices such as computers and mobile devices is crucial.
+Protecting devices such as computers and mobile devices is crucial.

 Security Measures: